tommyriska/GoChat/README.md

 - [ ] Add command functions for client module

 #### Known problems

 - Server wont accept two connections at the same time
-    - FIXED 30.01.17: Had to set socket options so that the socket made the address [reusable](https://docs.python.org/2/library/socket.html#socket.socket.getsockopt).
+    - FIXED 30.01.17: Added threading for both messages and connections.
+Also, maximum amount of listening connections was changed from 1 to 50 000.

 - Cannot restart server on the same host or port as last initiation
--
+    - FIXED 30.01.17: Had to set socket options so that the socket made the address [reusable](https://docs.python.org/2/library/socket.html#socket.socket.getsockopt).

 #### Suggestions for gitflow